 As a resident of Wichita, Kansas throughout my entire life, I have had the luxury to learn under over one hundred different art instructors and pick up techniques in much more than just drawing and painting.
 In fact, I also know how to spin ceramics, hand build ceramics, weld and create steel sculptures, very haphazardly make glass sculptures that tend to break with a single touch, sketch from reference, design print and digital media and websites, photograph models and still life images (I did this for 4 years of my life professionally!) and last, but not least, collage.
 Most of this I learned when I acquired 1.99 degrees from Wichita State University.
 A Bachelor's of Fine Arts in Graphic Design, and 3 credits shy of a Bachelor's of Fine Arts in Studio Arts (Emphasis: Painting).
 Through all of these courses and the multiple business courses I took in college, it has positioned me to create an approach to art much like an entrepreneur would approach their business.

-With over 620 paintings in permanent and private collections spanning 10 countries, including France, Germany, India, Italy, Japan, Puerto Rico, Qatar, the United Kingdom and the US Virgin Islands, the reach of Sean's artwork is expanding as each year progresses!
+With over 700 paintings in permanent and private collections spanning 11 countries, including France, Germany, India, Italy, Japan, Puerto Rico, Qatar, the United Kingdom, Singapore and the US Virgin Islands, the reach of Sean's artwork is expanding as each year progresses!

-Notable works in private collections include Bob Dylan, Elton John, The Center for Women’s Wellness, The ICT Pop-Up Park, The Pixies and Universal Studios Japan.
+Notable works in private collections include Bob Dylan, Elton John, The Pixies, Milan Kordestani, The Center for Women’s Wellness, The ICT Pop-Up Park, The Pixies and Universal Studios Japan.